 There are two key components to avoiding this approach and the reactive stance it generates.
 The first step is to understand that workforce planning is a process, not a project with a “plan” as the outcome.
 Workforce planning is an ongoing process that takes the ever-changing state of the reality of the business into account and compares it to the strategic plan and expectations.

-The second step is to implement technologies like People Analytics (such as the PreditiveHR platform) that provides users real-time and accurate information of the current state of the organization and provides predictive capabilities.
-Not only can analysis take place as part of a regular process, ad hoc analysis can provide critical information every time the state of the business changes due to internal or external circumstances.
+The second step is to implement technologies like People Analytics (such as the PreditiveHR platform) that provide users real-time and accurate information on the current state of the organization and provides predictive capabilities.
+Not only can analysis take place as part of a regular process, but ad hoc analysis can also provide critical information every time the state of the business changes due to internal or external circumstances.

 Understanding Workforce Supply